sahithi-1729/React-projects/PasswordGenerator/README.md

 # React + Vite

+"*This project helps you understand the useState, useCallback, useEffect, useRef hooks and gives a better and innovative UI experience for generating a random password*"

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: